 The field application of sewage sludge is a source of NH3 emissions, but emissions are very uncertain.

-For information related to livestock manure and organic wastes, see Chapters 3B and 5B.
+For information related to livestock manure and organic wastes, including digestate, see Chapters 3B and 5B.

 Further information on measurement of NH3 and EFs is provided in Annex 1 (A1.1.2).